torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 4) Set Disksize
 ===============

-Set disk size by writing the value to sysfs node 'disksize'.
+Set disk size by writing the value to sysfs analde 'disksize'.
 The value can be either in bytes or you can use mem suffixes.
 Examples::